-The Forza 60C is an expensive bit of kit but when it comes to accurate and creative colour rendition this powerful yet compact LED outperforms many of its rivals thanks to its advanced RGBLAC colour technology.
+The Forza 60C is an expensive bit of kit but when it comes to accurate and creative color rendition this powerful yet compact LED outperforms many of its rivals thanks to its advanced RGBLAC color technology.
 We also enjoyed its wide range of creative animated lighting effects though these will be of more use to creative video drama producers than to photographers.

-Despite the intensity of light funnelling through the attached reflector, the LED didn’t run too hot (and we didn’t notice any distracting fan noise), so we could quickly pack it away at the end of the shoot without a long cool-down period.
-A compact, powerful, precise and versatile LED.
+Despite the intensity of light funneling through the attached reflector, the LED didn’t run too hot (and we didn’t notice any distracting fan noise), so we could quickly pack it away at the end of the shoot without a long cool-down period.
+A compact, powerful, precise, and versatile LED.